March 24, 2023

 So, here are 10 hidden-gem road trips to discover on your next driving holiday.

 Silo art trails have been popping up around Australia as the hot new way to see the countryside and get a culture fix at the same time.
 This particular one, located in Victoria’s west, is considered the largest outdoor gallery in Australia – stretching over 200 kilometres and linking six small country towns.

 In 2016, Canberra artist Guido van Helten painted an anonymous, multi-generational quartet of female and male farmers across four 1939-built GrainCorp silos.
 With that action, he transformed the spirit of the Wimmera Mallee region, linking Brim with the neighbouring towns of Lascelles, Patchewollock, Rosebery, Rupanyup and Sheep Hill to create the Silo Art Trail.

-Don’t miss: See the silo’s from above on a scenic flight with Grampians Helicopters.
-Learn about the faces and places painted from the locally born and raised pilot.
+Don’t miss: See the silos from above on a scenic flight with Grampians Helicopters.
+Learn about the faces and places painted by the locally born and raised pilot.